It all began with a spark...

 “If we can preserve our spark, then one day our flame will light up the heavens once more.”

-Once the first three entries are published, I plan on rewinding time a little and tell a different story in this universe, one centered around the Heirs of Sin, the Nasivern.
+Once the first three entries are published, I plan on rewinding time a little and tell a different story in this universe, one centered around the so-called Heirs of Sin, the Nasivern.

 As it stands, the plan calls for two entries that will chronicle the devastation, rebirth, and ultimate demise of the Nasivern race, told from the perspective of the Legendary Warrior, Isthara, and her son.

-These prequels will be of a different tone and setting than Sword, Sins, and Soul, and each entry will portray a different era in itself.
+These prequels will be of a different tone and setting than Sword, Sins, and Soul, and each entry will portray a completely different era in itself.

 I’m still quite a few years away before I even begin to publicly talk about my plans for the second trilogy of books.